fsaporito/fsaporito/README.md

 I am a software engineer and applied mathematician from Italy.

-🔭 I’m currently working on Virtual Distributed Filesystems with Modern C++, Cassandra and RabbitMQ.
+🔭 I’m currently working on as a C++ Software Engineering on a Low Latency Distributed AlgoTrading Platform with CAF.

-🌱 I’m currently learning Rust while mantaining my knowledge of Computer Vision.
+🌱 I’m currently learning Rust and Go.

+🔭 I have worked as a C++ Software Engineer on Virtual Distributed Filesystems with Cassandra and RabbitMQ.

 💀 I worked as a C++ Software Engineer in the Medical Image Processing field, focusing on Computer Vision, Multithreading and GPGPU.